soumyashetagar/K8-training/README.md

-# K8-training
+# K8-training on docker and kubernetes
 Repository for docker and kubernetes training